Gouthamvaishnav11/DEVOPS/Docker/README.md

     docker attaches just connect the standard I/O of the main process inside the container to the corresponding standard I/O error of the current terminal.
 -  docker exec is especially for running new things in an already started container, be it a shell or some other process.

 # The difference between expose and publish a docker
 - We have three options:

   1.Neither specifies expose nor -p

   2. Only specify expose

   3.Specify expose and -p

 # Explain
   - If we specify neither expose nor -p the service in the container will only be accessible from inside the container itself.

--If we expose a port, the service in the container is not accessible from
-        outside docker, but from inside other docker containers, so this is good for inter-container communication.
+-  If we expose a port, the service in the container is not accessible from outside docker, but from inside other docker containers, so this is good for inter-container communication.

 -  If we expose and -p a port, the service in the container is accessible from anywhere, even outside docker.